 If you are there right now, let me tell you that THIS SEASON WILL NOT LAST FOREVER.
 It is a phase and it will pass.
 Read on for tips to surviving this season while you’re coping with a colicky baby.

-But first, make sure you grab your New Mom Support Network freebie!
+But first, make sure you subscribe to the Unhurried Mom community and grab your New Mom Support Network freebie!
 Download the PDF by putting your e-mail address in below so that you can provide your friends and family with practical things they can do when they say “let me know if you need anything!”

 17 Things To Know About Coping with a Colicky Baby: